galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 {: .hands_on}

->    > ## Re-sampling.
+>    > ## <a name="resampling"></a>Re-sampling.
 When the dataset contains many details, it lengthens the file processing time therefore it can be very useful to learn how to hide the informations you don't need.
-For example, the list of SITE of the dataset you are using is really long and the SITES are classified into sub-sites.
+For example, the list of SITE (look at the column with header `SITE)`  of the dataset you are using is really long and the SITES are classified into sub-sites.
 Here, we will assume that your file doesn't really need be as precise and this is the reason why you have to specify you don't want the sub-sites.
 To create a new "down-sampled" file, you can follow these steps:

 > ### {% icon hands_on %} Hands-on: hiding some informations

 >    > 1.
+Use the `CSV to tabular` tool to first create a tabular file from your csv one (with only one species).
+This is a mandatory step as further tools are only working on tabular files!
+>    > 2.
 Search for the tool `trouver et remplacer des patterns dans des colonnes` on the file on CSV with the following  parameters.
+>    >    >  * Select the input file & the column with the SITE header.
->    >  * Click on`insert checks`
+>    >    >  * Click on`"insert checks"`
+>
->    >  * "Trouver l'expression suivante": `(\.[0-9]+)` which specifies that you don't want the sub-sites (all suites of digits following a "." character) to be taken into account.
+>    >    >  * "Trouver l'expression suivante": `"(\.[0-9]+)"` which specifies that you don't want the sub-sites (all suites of digits following a "." character) to be taken into account.
->    >  * "Remplacement":`leave it empty`.
+>    >    >  * "Remplacement": leave it empty.
+>    >    > ### {% icon question %} Questions After having successfully deleted the sub-sites informations, can you look at the original dataset and this new one and say how many sites you had, and you have now?
+You will maybe need to use tools like `Compter le nombre d'occurrences de chaque enregistrement`
+>    >    >    <details>
+>    >    >    <summary>Click to view answers</summary>
+>    >    >    <ol type="1">
+>    >    >    <li>The dataset contains 6 sites now against 1144 before "down-sampling". </li>
+>    >    >    </ol>
+>    >    >    </details>
+>    {: .question}
 >    > 3.
-Search for the tool `tabular to CSV`and select the ouptut from **trouver et remplacer des patterns dans des colonnes**.
+Now you can regenerate a CSV file using the `tabular to CSV` tool on the ouptut from **trouver et remplacer des patterns dans des colonnes**.
->

 {: .hands_on}

 # Step 2: Selectionning one specific species and showing all the data corresponding to it

-The second step of any Regional GAM data analysis is making sure to have one dataset of only one specific species that you will then be able to use.
-If you want to create a graph showing abundance evolution by years of several species, you will have to superimpose the graphs on one another.
+The second step of any Regional GAM data analysis is making sure to have one dataset of only one species that you will then be able to use.
+If you want to treat several species; you have to, for now, execute the regionalGAM workflow on each species related dataset and then merge / concatenate results, for example to create a graph showing abundance evolution by years of all the species.

 > ### {% icon hands_on %} Hands-on: How many species are taken into account in this dataset
 >
-> As the dataset is quite big and countains heterogeneous informations, you want to know wether the data are about one species or more.
+As the dataset is quite big and contains heterogeneous informations, you want to know wether the data are about one species or more.
 > 1. Search for the tool `compter le nombre d'occurence de chaque enrégistrement`with the following parameters:
-> * "Sur le jeu de données": `output`from **tabular to CSV**
+> * "Sur le jeu de données": `output`from **tabular to CSV**.
 > * "Compter les occurrences des valeurs présentes dans la(les) colonne(s)": `column 1`
 > * "Délimité par": `tabulation`.
 > * "Comment les résultats doivent t'ils être triés ?": `Avec la valeur la plus présente en premier`.